 - wreaths (paper flowers, felt flowers and items, wood names and signs)

-- xylophone (toy) for a child’s nursery
+- xylophone (toy) – decorate to match a child’s nursery or room

 - yard signs